Webinar: How to build a diverse and inclusive culture

 TCC does not sell your personal data or other information to any third-party.

-Where possible we will tailor the content we send subscribers to keep it relevant, for example, if you work in compliance we will try to share compliance specific material with you.
-You have the right to opt out of content tailored on your profile information by ticking the relevant box on our .
+Where possible we will tailor the content we send subscribers to keep it relevant, for example, if you work in compliance we will share compliance specific material with you.

 Once TCC has received your information we are committed to ensuring we have all necessary technical and organisational controls in place to keep your information secure.
 In order to prevent unauthorised access or disclosure TCC has put in place suitable physical, electronic and managerial procedures to safeguard and secure the information TCC collects.

-TCC will only keep your personal data for as long as necessary for the purposes for which it was gained.
-Personal data will be retained for the purposes of direct marketing, relationship management and business development, or where we have another legal basis for processing (such as your consent or a contract with you).
+TCC will only keep your personal data for as long as necessary for the purposes for which it was obtained.
+Personal data will be retained for the purposes of direct marketing, relationship management and business development, or where we have another legal basis for processing (such as your consent or where we have a contract to provide our services to you).
 TCC will review the personal data we hold on you every 12 months to check for accuracy and relevancy and to ensure that we continue to have a legal basis for processing.
 If the personal data is no longer necessary, or where we no longer have the legal basis for processing, we will delete or fully anonymise the data we hold on you, in line with our GDPR Policy.
 If your data becomes inaccurate, we will update it accordingly.

 The exception is information collected from surveys, feedback and questionnaires, which are held only for the duration of its usefulness i.e. the duration of a campaign.
 The data is then anonymised and retained for internal evidential purposes, or deleted.

 TCC will be more than happy to help you should you have any complaints about the processing of your personal data.
 Find out how to contact TCC to exercise your rights.